JasonLeisure/games/README.md

 ### Updates to files 9/30/2023.
-Added a fractal tree animation randomly generated and a clock application to the files.
+Added a fractal tree animation randomly generated, polaroid demon app, and a clock application to the files.

 ### Updates to files 9/26/2023.
 Fixed connect four board at the bottom and added another realistic calculator to the folder.
 Felt the calculator and connect four were not up to my normal standards so I updated them.